giovicente/engineering-management-katas-api/README.md

 ## 🚧 Next Steps

-- Implement null handling with Optional
+- [X] Implement null handling with Optional
-- Implement basic GUI in React (future)
+- [ ] Implement basic GUI in React
+- [ ] Deploy this entire project as a website